shahyaranfaz/SHAYVERI/README.md

 make
 make windows
 make macos
+make pgo
 make clean
 ```

+On Linux, the `pgo` target builds the profile-guided `SHAYVERI_pgo` binary.
+It
+trains the engine on representative fixed and timed single-thread and Lazy SMP
+searches, then rebuilds it using the collected profile.
+This machine-native
+build takes longer but provides the best local performance.
+Release binaries
+remain portable non-PGO builds.

 The default net, `SHAYVERI2_5_0.nnue`, is automatically embedded into the
 binary while building.
 Hence, the `.nnue` file must be at root-level only